EmilRehnberg/dotfiles/host-elxa4n1x2x2/README.md

 ## ELX computer

 - get connected to ECN wired / wifi
-- needs ELX PUA (apply for in mysupport)
+- for sudo rights; get ELX PUA (apply for in mysupport)
 - also need to apply for `zsh` shell - send an email to <elx.service.desk@ericsson.com>

 ### OneDrive